akomba/ec_traits/README.md

-# Tests and calculations for the ehter.cards traits system
+# Tests and calculations for the ether.cards traits system

-# types of features:
+## types of features:

 * COMMON TRAITS: random chance to get any of these, no upper limit. can be revealed at minting time
 * LIMITED TRAITS: only limited number is available.
 Will be pre-determined.
 Hidden until all 10k cards sold.
 * IMMUTABLE TRAITS: deterministically assinged based on characteristics, for example by number of digits in serial number
 * BONUSES: extra treats issued automatically, for example blind bags and tickets.

-# TABLE
+## TABLE

 | Trait Type | Name | Chance | Type |
 |---|---|---|---|